srobo/team-emails/SR2023/2023-03-15-competition-details..md

 Throughout the competition, Student Robotics volunteers will be taking photos and videos for the purpose of prompting and marketing the charity.
 The arena will also be [livestreamed](https://studentrobotics.org/events/sr2023/competition/#livestream) on our YouTube channel.
 If this is a problem for you or your competitors, please let our reception desk know when you arrive.

-The competition this year is a public event, and we do not have exclusive access to the venue.

 ## Equipment

 Please ensure that your team bring at least one laptop or appropriate device with them to the competition to access the docs and work on your robot's code.
 We are unable to provide any computing devices for competitor use at the competition.
 We will be providing a wireless internet connection to all teams.